The Charles Barry-designed, Grade I-listed Manchester Art Gallery is one of the city’s premier-league galleries.

 Manchester Art Gallery benefited from a £35m extension in 2002, ensuring that it can display an outstanding Victorian collection alongside regularly changing contemporary exhibitions.
-Alongside the displays is the excellent hands-on family gallery Lion’s Den (formerly the Clore Arts Studio for kids, developed by artists to offer first-rate creative endeavours such as making sculptural hideouts and regular artist-led workshops.
+Alongside the displays is the excellent hands-on family gallery Lion’s Den (formerly the Clore Arts Studio), developed by artists to encourage kids in first-rate creative endeavours such as making sculptural hideouts and regular artist-led workshops.
 The newly opened Fashion Gallery displays textile wonders of fine fabrics, costume and accessories.

-The impressive on-site shop will be open with an extensive range of new products including a brand new gallery guide, all offering ways to support the gallery while building your personal arts-related collection.
-However, the delightful Manchester Art Gallery Cafe, run by acclaimed chef Matthew Taylor, is a great spot, too, with the food, cakes and bakes made fresh on site every day.
+The impressive on-site shop is open with an extensive range of new products including a brand new gallery guide, all offering ways to support the gallery while building your personal arts-related collection.
+The Manchester Art Gallery café, run by acclaimed chef Matthew Taylor, is a great spot, too, with the food, cakes and bakes made fresh on site every day.

-For more information about these exhibitions and other details about one of Manchester’s most admired cultural spaces, visit the venue’s website at the link below.
+For more information about the current exhibitions and other details about one of Manchester’s most admired cultural spaces, visit the venue’s website at the link below.